Thank you Chasity Tarantino for reading my book and this very poignant, lovely review. I hope your mother is now doing well.

 His Name was Ben gripped me from the first paragraph and didn’t let go.
 Sara and Ben though each fighting their own battles with cancer found love and friendship in each other and an affirmation about life.
 Throughout the entire book, I hoped and prayed for a miracle.
 Reading it brought laughter, tears and hope that someday, somewhere there’ll be a cure.
 Ms. Mahurin’s writing style had the pages flying in my hands, before I knew, I finished the book.
 Her insight insight into the human mind and heart is a wonderful journey that left me uplifted.

-Thank you for making me remember my true passion., November 18, 2014
+5.0 out of 5 stars Thank you for making me remember my true passion., November 18, 2014

 Verified Purchase(What’s this?)